thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 11:00 on 09 Dec 2025 or as the situation changes.

+- Flood alert: River Dikler from Condicote to Little Rissington
+- Rising river levels this morning may lead to flooding.
+Flooding is possible from the morning of 09 December 2025 .
+Flooding of low lying land and roads is possible, especially in the Bourton on the Water area.
+Further rainfall is forecast over the next 24 hours.
+We are monitoring rainfall and river levels .
+Avoid low lying roads near rivers, which may be flooded .
+This message will be updated by 7:00PM on 09 December 2025 or as the situation changes.

 - Flood alert: River Leach from Northleach to Mill Lane near Lechlade
 - High river levels may lead to flooding.